Jocalu/mwc-final-hackaton/README.md

 # BDT Hackaton - MWC21
 BDT Hackathon fullstack chellenge in which you are asked to create a functional SPA where an user can drop a csv/json file with predictions and it calculates the MSE (Mean Squared Error).

+This is a repository made together with 2 more participants in less than 8 hours

 Built with ```ReactJS```, styled with ```BEM``` methodology, and deployed in ```Vercel```.

 ## How it looks